Pmejna/repo-browser/README.md

   I adjusted as well some mobile styles.

 * I have changed the callback interval in the 500ms as the 350 was too small in the mobile UX.
+Another thing to improve the UX was to add the delete button to the input field on the right side.

+* I added the global styles to the theme, changed scrollbar look, and added custom faicon.

 * At this point there is one important feature to implement: adding the sorting params to the url.
 And consuming them in the Search component.
 In the end I din't find the use for Redux or other state management.
 If the app grow and will need more features I might consider